Ramer8/tvInteractiva/README.md

 Channel List function
 <img src="./img/view/channelList.png">

-Coding process:
+## Coding process

+30 - 35 hours

+## Project explanation

-Is a tv smart with his default functions, numeric volume up & down, mute function, channel up & down, channel info and source to connect other devices.
+Is a tv smart with his main functions like a numeric volume up & down, mute function, channel up & down, channel info and source to connect other devices.

 It was been coding in one html file, one js to do the function and one css file to layout